 We are grateful to have the support of so many business partners.
 Take a look through the link below at how your business could work with Child Cancer Foundation.

 We have received a few reports from people who have had someone show up at their door claiming to be from Child Cancer Foundation and asking for a donation.
-Please be aware that this is likely to be a scam – we do not have any representatives of Child Cancer Foundation undertaking door-to-door collections, nor have we endorsed any third parties to do so on our behalf.
+We do not have any representatives of Child Cancer Foundation undertaking door-to-door collections, nor have we endorsed any third parties to do so on our behalf.
+There are many charities currently undertaking this form of fundraising and there may be some brand confusion.